Simplicity Rules in Designing an Attractive and Affordable Outdoor Kitchen

 A high-quality outdoor grill unit in a simple countertop (at left in photo) is a very appealing and affordable option for homeowners with a smaller budget (Plan #202-1021).

 2. Don’t be afraid to go bigger – but “prefab.”

 Sometimes, homeowners are content with the basic “grill and fridge” for their barbecue needs and cold drinks.
 Be adventurous and try a money-saving prefabricated model equipped with facing; countertops of stucco, stone veneer, tile, or granite; and appliance choices, including refrigerators.
 Prefab modules are delivered to your home and can be installed on any flat surface – your deck or a designated spot in the backyard.
 Among the advantages of prefab outdoor kitchens are little to no kitchen design, fast installation, savings on labor costs, and the option of taking the module with you if you move.

 Here’s a small but attractive L-shape prefabricated outdoor kitchen island – the Jr. Gourmet Q – that you can set up in your backyard or on your deck.
 It comes with a four-burner grill, counter space for food preparation, and a stainless steel refrigerator (photo source: Bull Outdoor Products).

 3. Use existing space for a basic built-in grill.

 For some homeowners, a basic four-burner grill built into an existing space/wall on the deck or rear porch may be enough for their outdoor entertaining needs.
 The grill can be installed next to an outdoor fireplace to make dining alfresco more comfortable.

-A basic four-burner grill is built into one side of the rear deck of this 3-bedroom Craftsman Ranch-style house.
-Check out how the space is utilized – with the deck ledge as space for food preparation and cooking utensils.
-A dining set completes the look of this homey “bare essentials” outdoor kitchen (Plan #169-1016).
+A basic four-burner grill is built into one side of the rear patio of this 3-bedroom Tudor-style house.
+A dining set completes the look of this homey “bare essentials” outdoor kitchen (Plan #195-1067).

 4. Avoid options that involve a contractor or designer.